2025 RFNL SEASON

 After having been assistant coach and coaching reserve grade in recent years, the club had announced Daniel as the first-grade coach alongside Dreyer for the 2025 season in August last year.

 The upcoming season will be Dreyer's fifth year at the helm of the Swans at first grade level.
 Griffith Swans declined to comment on the coaching change when approached by The Daily Advertiser on Thursday.
-(Weekend Advertiser - Saturday, February 15, 2025).

 SWANS SIGN EXPERIENCED MIDFIELDER FROM SOUTH AUSTRALIA

-By Jimmy Meiklejohn
+by Jimmy Meiklejohn

 GRIFFITH has continued their solid build ahead of the upcoming season with addition of South Australian midfielder Ben Dinning.
 Dinning arrives at the Swans from Robe in the Mid South Eastern Football League.
 Prior to that he spent quite a few years at North Eastern Football League club South Clare.